 Last Updated on

-- One of the most common problems that a pregnant woman faces is cramping.
-As you take baby steps towards the new chapter of your life, here is what you should know about cramps in the stomach during pregnancy and at different stages.
+One of the most common problems that a pregnant woman faces is cramping.
+As you take baby steps towards the new chapter of your life, here is what you should know about cramps in the stomach during pregnancy.

 What is Cramping in Pregnancy?

 Lower abdominal cramps in early pregnancy happen because the uterus expands, causing the ligaments and muscles supporting the uterus to stretch.
 Since the uterus is a muscle, it usually responds to change, through contractions resulting in cramps.
 While abdominal pain in pregnancy is common in expectant mothers, it is important to find out when cramping could be a concern.
 Many women experience light cramping, but it is not much to be concerned about, because it may fade without any specific care.
 Bear in mind though, if you experience occasional uterine cramping, it could be a sign of pregnancy complications.
 Read on for an overview of the physical changes that your body might go through, including cramping and abdominal pain.

 Is It Normal to Have Cramps During Pregnancy?

 In most cases, mild tummy cramps should not be a matter of concern because it’s just a part of early pregnancy symptoms.
 Cramping is a sign that your body is preparing to carry the baby, and is gearing up for change.
 Some expectant mothers could experience cramps with a little bleeding as the embryo implants itself into the wall of the womb.
 You may also experience cramps while sneezing, coughing or changing positions during pregnancy.

 What Do Early Pregnancy Cramps Feel Like?